Medicare Advantage Plans in Maryland

 Choosing a Medicare Advantage plan in Maryland

-There are currently 28 different Medicare Advantage plans in Maryland for beneficiaries to choose from.
-Each of these plans may vary somewhat in terms of the coverage included and the overall cost of the plan.
-Beneficiaries need to carefully compare plans before choosing the best coverage for their medical needs and budget.
+There may be several different Medicare Advantage plans in your area of Maryland to choose from.
+These plans may vary somewhat in terms of availability, benefits beyond Original Medicare coverage, and out-of-pocket costs.
+You may want to carefully compare plans before choosing a plan that may fit your medical needs and budget.

 Some Medicare Advantage plans may offer a monthly premium as low as $0.
 However, it’s important to compare all plan costs, including copayments, deductibles, and other out-of-pocket expenses.

 Call to speak with a licensed